NosytLabs/nosytlabs.com/src/content/blog/how-to-build-website-beginners-guide-2025.md

 author: "NOSYT Labs"
 category: "Tutorials"
 tags: ["Web Development", "Beginners", "Tutorial", "Website"]
+seoKeywords:
+  [
-seoKeywords: ["how to build a website", "create website 2025", "website for beginners", "make a website", "build website no code"]
+    "how to build a website",
+    "create website 2025",
+    "website for beginners",
+    "make a website",
+    "build website no code",
+  ]
 excerpt: "Want to build your own website but don't know where to start?
 This complete beginner's guide walks you through every step, from choosing a platform to going live.
 No coding required!"
 draft: false
 featured: true